 Oil Based Clay – The tricky mistress

-Oil based clay is a dream and a nightmare to work with all at the same time.
-Because it’s oil based it doesn’t dry out, so you can keep reusing it over and over again.
-It comes in different hardnesses, soft, medium and hard but, even soft isn’t exactly soft, it’s like a brick.
+Oil-based clay is a dream and a nightmare to work with all at the same time.
+Because it’s oil-based it doesn’t dry out so you can keep reusing it over and over again.
+It comes in different hardnesses; soft, medium and hard but, even soft is similar to a brick.
 It is quite expensive compared to the other types, which is why WED clay is really the way to go if you want to make huge sculpts.

-When it comes to detailing and texturing, using a nice hard clay like this is a dream because you can be pretty rough with your sculpt and not worry about squashing parts of the form or making huge marks in the clay with a tiny amount of pressure.
-Pouring your casting material isn’t likely to squish any parts of your mould as well.
+When it comes to detailing and texturing using a nice hard clay like this is a dream because you can be pretty rough with your sculpt and not worry about squashing parts of the form or making huge marks in the clay with a tiny amount of pressure.
+Pouring your casting material isn’t likely to squish any parts of your sculpt as well.

 Other types of clay – the mystery box

 There’s also a polymer clay called Sculpey that’s becoming popular.
 Polymer clay usually doesn’t contain any clay minerals, it’s based on PVC.
-I haven’t used a polymer clay, but it’s very popular for making little clay models, beads and things like that.
+I haven’t used polymer clay, but it’s very popular for making little clay models, beads and things like that.
 From what I’ve read it does dry out and get harder and you can fire it if you want to.
 There are ways to soften it back up while you’re working with it, but it seems like it’s not easy to re-soften like it is with oil based clays and requires you to massage something into it.

 What clay should you use?

 It can be really confusing when you’re starting out to know which kind of clay to use.
 My advice is to think about the project you’re doing, if it’s a huge sculpt that you’re going to be getting done in a week or two then WED clay’s probably a good way to go.
 Doing it with oil-based clay would be expensive, and trying to control the temperature and softness on a huge piece would be a pain.